hermangroup/docs/wallets/dashcore/backup.rst

 Automatic backups
 -----------------

-Every time you open Dash Core, it will automatically create a backup copy of *wallet.dat* in the *dashcore/backups* folder.
+Every time you open Historia Core, it will automatically create a backup copy of *wallet.dat* in the *historiacore/backups* folder.
 Up to 10 backups can be kept here by default, and the oldest backup will be deleted as each additional new backup is created.
-You can modify the number of backups kept here using the ``-createwalletbackups=n`` parameter at the command line or in *dash.conf*.
+You can modify the number of backups kept here using the ``-createwalletbackups=n`` parameter at the command line or in *historia.conf*.
 Setting this value to 0 completely disables backups.

-You can view the automatic backups folder by browsing to *DashCore* folder at the location specified above for *wallet.dat* and opening the backups folder, or by selecting **Tools > Show Automatic Backups** from the menu in Dash Core.
-Since these files are not active when Dash Core is running, you can safely copy them at any time.
-They are also a handy backup if the original files in the DashCore folder become corrupted due to improper shutdown of the Dash Core app.
+You can view the automatic backups folder by browsing to *HistoriaCore* folder at the location specified above for *wallet.dat* and opening the backups folder, or by selecting **Tools > Show Automatic Backups** from the menu in Historia Core.
+Since these files are not active when Historia Core is running, you can safely copy them at any time.
+They are also a handy backup if the original files in the HistoriaCore folder become corrupted due to improper shutdown of the Historia Core app.

 Restore
 =======

-To restore a backup, install Dash Core on the target system (or stop it, if already installed) and rename the existing *wallet.dat* file in the *DashCore* folder.
+To restore a backup, install Historia Core on the target system (or stop it, if already installed) and rename the existing *wallet.dat* file in the *HistoriaCore* folder.

 .. figure:: img/restore-rename.png
    :width: 350px

-   Renaming the old wallet.dat file to wallet.old in the DashCore folder
+   Renaming the old wallet.dat file to wallet.old in the HistoriaCore folder

-Then copy the backup wallet file to the *DashCore* folder and ensure it is named *wallet.dat*.
-Now, when you start Dash Core again, it will load the new wallet.
-Do not replace *wallet.dat* while Dash Core is running, since this will result in data corruption!
+Then copy the backup wallet file to the *HistoriaCore* folder and ensure it is named *wallet.dat*.
+Now, when you start Historia Core again, it will load the new wallet.
+Do not replace *wallet.dat* while Historia Core is running, since this will result in data corruption!

 .. image:: img/restore-copy.png